 If you have tried 2 or more medications without success in controlling your seizures, you may need further evaluation by an epilepsy specialist.
 Surgery can by highly successful at eliminating seizures in carefully selected patients.

-The Epilepsy Center at UC San Diego Health System utilizes the most sophisticated diagnostics, medical therapies and surgical techniques available today.
+The Epilepsy Center at UC San Diego Health utilizes the most sophisticated diagnostics, medical therapies and surgical techniques available today.

 Recent advancements in diagnostic technology have had a major impact on the success of surgical treatments for epilepsy.
 The decision to operate is carefully weighed through a shared process of decision making by specialists at the Epilepsy Center, your referring physician and you and your family.